 Mindfulness cultivates innate capacities.
-It enables you to get in touch with that which is already in you and which is useful.
-This includes awareness, curiosity, kindness, discernment.
+It enables you to get in touch with and to heighten that which is already in you and which is useful.
+This includes awareness, curiosity, kindness and discernment.
 These qualities are powerful for operating wisely in relation to yourself, others and your environment.

-Shifts arise naturally.
-They are not forced or ‘learnt’.
 With repeated practice you get trait change, not just temporary state change.
-Mindfulness is a way of being, not a skill.
+It can create new defaults which feel natural to you, rather than having to be ‘remembered’.
 It helps you to live and work more skilfully.

 We find that mindfulness is a transformative practice, leading to a deeper understanding of how to respond to situations wisely.The Mindfulness All-Party Parliamentary Group